Are you eligible?

 - Children of service personnel

-- Children whose parents who have beenservice personnel in the past four years
+- Children whose parent(s) have been service personnel in the past four years

 - Children who have left care under a Special Guardianship or Residence Order